A 10-year-old girl, a Holocaust survivor and a French citizen. These are the victims of the Bondi Beach shooting

 The family had moved from Ukraine to Australia in the 1990s, and enjoyed walks on the beach, picnics in the park and walks to the zoo, Lina said.

-The Harmony Russian School of Sydney said Matilda was a former student in a statement posted on Facebook.
+The Harmony Russian School of Sydney, in a statement posted on Facebook, said Matilda was a former student.
 “We honor her life and the time she spent as part of our school family,” the post said.

+At a public memorial at Bondi Pavilion on Tuesday, Matilda’s father, Michael, told the crowd that he named his daughter Matilda because she was his first child born in Australia, according to footage posted by Reuters.

+“I thought that Matilda is the most Australian name to ever exist,” Michael said.

 Rabbi Eli Schlanger